 The best way to develop strong customer relationships is to offer customer support before and after purchase.
 Use this slide to outline what tools will be used to both develop and measure customer satisfaction and loyalty.
 Some products may be complex enough to also require training support.

 Every product changes through its lifetime.
-This slide will detail how feedback from clients is taken into account and how the product is expected to evolve and change based on this feedback.
+This slide in your go to market strategy template. will detail how feedback from clients is taken into account and how the product is expected to evolve and change based on this feedback.

 External Marketing Programs